The Connected Business of Insurance

-For additional insights on the value of being a digital agency and the types of technology needed to transform your business, download our recently released eBook, The Digital Age of Insurance: 5 Reasons Why Your Agency Should Be Digital.
+For additional insights on the value of being a digital agency and the types of technology needed to transform your business, watch The Value of Being a Digital Business on-demand webinar.

 Michael Howe, senior vice president of product management, Applied Systems, is responsible for the strategic direction of the Applied product portfolio.
 Howe joined Applied in 2013 with more than 20 years of experience in enterprise software.
 He formerly served as senior vice president of marketing and product management at Aptean, a global provider of industry-focused enterprise software.
 Prior to Aptean, Howe held senior executive management positions at SAP and other leading software companies.